omnivector-solutions/layer-supervisor/README.md

 ```

+This layer is created in a way such that you may use it to control an arbitrary number of Supervisor managed applications.
+To support subsequent applications, just include the appropriately named template and WAALLLA!

 # emitters

 **supervisor.available** - This state is automatically emitted once Supervisor has been installed.
 Rely on this state to perform config rendering, and administrative ops when Supervisor is ready to be used.